sealed abstract class IO[+A] extends IOPlatform[A]

 Returns an

-action that treats the source task as the acquisition of a resource, which is then exploited by theuse
+IOaction that treats the source task as the acquisition of a resource, which is then exploited by theusefunction and thenreleased.Returns an

-action that treats the source task as the acquisition of a resource, which is then exploited by theuse
+IOaction that treats the source task as the acquisition of a resource, which is then exploited by theusefunction and thenreleased.The

 import java.io._ def readFile(file: File): IO[String] = { // Opening a file handle for reading text val acquire = IO(new BufferedReader( new InputStreamReader(new FileInputStream(file), "utf-8") )) acquire.bracket { in => // Usage part IO { // Yes, ugly Java, non-FP loop; // side-effects are suspended though var line: String = null val buff = new StringBuilder() do { line = in.readLine() if (line != null) buff.append(line) } while (line != null) buff.toString() } } { in => // The release part IO(in.close()) } }